IRS data shows refunds down 2% under new law

 The size of refunds was a focus of much attention because of its financial importance in the lives of many Americans.
 And the way the law was implemented led to many people seeing small increases in their paycheck throughout the year but changing what they got in terms of a return or amount owed.

 The U.S. government paid out $260.9 billion in refunds, about $4.4 billion less than last year.
+The IRS data does not include how much taxpayers may have owed at tax filing time.

 Advertisement